 First window: for Windows, Second Window: for Mac

 Scrivener is the BEST software for writers–managing everything from the WIP (work in progress) to every tidbit of research to the finalized kindle edition eBook.
 Scrivener is SO much more powerful than Microsoft Word, you’ll wonder how you ever managed, ever got by!
 Best of all, Scrivener is the least expensive investment you’ll make at $45.

 Like any quality software, the learning curve can be steep.
 The best investment I made in accelerating that learning curve and maximizing my own success with this power software was to enroll in “The Scrivener Coach’s” Learn Scrivener Fast program.
 Not only did I have immediate access to both video (with quality instruction) training, but step-by-step (with screen-shots) written instructions (separated for Mac and Windows).
 [Click on either Scrivener image for more information.
-Your price will remain the same, but Joseph Michael will grant me a commission for referring you.]
+Your price will remain the same, and Joseph Michael will grant me a commission for referring you.]

 When I needed a refresher on one simple step, it’s easy to find it again–as the training is broken down into segments just a few minutes long.
 So using the training on the fly–while working–is simple and efficient.
 No wasted time!

 The moment I watched these video recordings of a class he taught at a writer’s conference, everything made glorious sense to me.
 I’ve used this explanation of the significant elements of plot for my past ten books and for me, it’s a significant improvement over methods I’ve attempted in the past.
 I recommend watching, learning, taking notes, and benefiting from Mr. Wells’s instruction.
 [Note: The music on these YouTube-posted videos is terrible.
 Sorry about that–I had nothing to do with it.]